yoonoy/hotel/README.md

 # Hotel Reservation System

 ## Description
 The Hotel Reservation System is a comprehensive JavaFX application that integrates PostgreSQL for managing hotel room availability, reservations, and hotel details.
-This project demonstrates the use of OOP principles, including inheritance and encapsulation, to create a robust and user-friendly interface for hotel management tasks.
+This project demonstrates the use of OOP principles, including inheritance and encapsulation,and connection to database to create a robust and user-friendly interface for hotel management tasks.

+###Overview
+The project aims to create a relational database for an online hotel reservation, including functionalities for  reserving a room with  entering details about ID of room , name of the customer and duration of stay in this hotel.

 ## Team Members List
 - **Aiganysh Abdukaarova COMFCI-23**
 - **Risolatkhon Madaminova COMFCI-23**

 ## Roles of Group Members
 - **Aiganysh Abdukaarova**: